Icaro-Davi/marvel-comics/README.md

 ## Welcome

-This is a project for a job interview at brisanet
+This is a project consuming the Marvel Comics API, using React and Ant Design.

 ## How execute